ghiscoding/excel-builder-vanilla/README.md

 ## Live Demo

-Visit the [**Live demo**](https://ghiscoding.github.io/excel-builder-vanilla/) to get started and see all available options and methods that the library has to offer, all the demos are WYSIWYG (what you is what you'll get in the Excel Export).<br>
+Visit the [**Live demo**](https://ghiscoding.github.io/excel-builder-vanilla/) to get started and see all available options and methods that the library has to offer, all the demos are WYSIWYG (what you see is what you'll get in the Excel Export).<br>
 You can also take a look at the "[Used by](#used-by)" section below to see real world applications taking advantage of this library.

 ## License